GoogleCloudPlatform/gke-anthos-holistic-demo/README.md

 The kubectl CLI is used to interteract with both Kubernetes Engine and kubernetes in general.
 [Installation instructions](https://cloud.google.com/kubernetes-engine/docs/quickstart)
 for multiple platforms are available online.
+Ensure that you download a version of `kubectl` that is equal to or newer than the version of the GKE cluster you are accessing.

 #### Install `gke-tf`